Enrollment

 You must obtain approval before you drop your course.

 Graduate students must be enrolled in 9 credit hours.
-Dissertators are considered full-time if enrolled for 3 credit hours.
-If you are enrolled in fewer credit hours, complete and submit the Graduate Student Full Time Equivalency Form in iNorthTX
+Dissertators are considered full-time if enrolled for 3 credit hours for immigration purposes.
+If you are enrolled in fewer credit hours, complete and submit the Graduate Part Time Enrollment Request (Graduate School Approval) E-Form in iNorthTX

 Undergraduates students must be enrolled in 12 credit hours.
-For any semester in which you are enrolled less than full-time, complete and submit the Undergraduate Student Full Time Enrollment Exemption Request Form to International Student and Scholar Services via iNorthTX.
+For any semester in which you are enrolled less than full-time, complete and submit Undergraduate Reduced Course Load for Academic Reasons to International Student and Scholar Services via iNorthTX.

 Completed forms must be submitted via iNorthTX and approved by International Student & Scholar Services.
 Do not drop your class until you have received written confirmation from ISSS.
 All withdrawals must be processed by the student according to university procedures through the Registrar’s office.